 High-performing, innovative third-party apps provide proximity marketing that retailers can easily implement while avoiding many logistical concerns.
 Reputable partner apps have strong systems in place to prevent data breaches and have the experience to know how to interact with consumers without being intrusive.
 Some view this need for action as a potential hurdle.
 However, with an estimated 90% of smartphone users having at least one subscription to a rewards program, it may not be as significant as many people think.

 Third-party apps strike the right balance between respecting a consumer’s privacy while providing timely marketing.
 They turn applied beacon technology into an interactive, fun experience that consumers want to engage with.
 They also manage and consolidate the user agreements necessary to collect consumer data.
 With the right third-party app as your partner for a tech-forward proximity marketing campaign, you can gain access to a user base that is already active and engaged.

 These third-party apps continuously scan for Eddystone URLs and display the notifications as soon as they detect an Eddystone URL.

-To add to the list and make the campaigns even richer, Beaconstac is developing a new app to be released this month- “Nearbee”.
+Beaconstac has developed an app – “Nearbee”.
 This app scans for Nearby notifications and displays the notification on the iOS device.
-Here’s how it will be superior to any other third party app –
+Here’s how it is superior to any other third party app –

 - Add an app intent to the campaign